Menu

 Writing suggestion homework:

-• Write a poem about the spring months.
-You can write about the weather, spring activities or the change in season.
+• Write a poem about the autumn months.
+You can write about the weather, autumn activities or the change in season.

 • Write a set of instructions (computing algorithm) to make the most disgusting smoothie.